 Although the outlook doesn’t appear to be positive for the species remaining in the fragments, the fact that they are still there speaks volumes about the resilience of lemurs and the potential for conserving these species.

-What is the threat level to lemurs in the Ankarafantsika nature reserve?
-Other wildlife?
+What is the threat level to lemurs in the Ankarafantsika National Park?

 There are two main threats in Ankarafantsika: fire and hunting.
 Ankarafantsika consists of a lot of tropical dry deciduous forest.
 This dry forest is extremely sensitive to fire.
 I watched a category 4 cyclone barely impact the forest, yet I have seen small fires rip through trees and leave lasting scars.
 Although hunting is “fady” (taboo) in much of the park many new park residents don’t observe the fady and hunting of lemurs is a sad reality.